 Graham Fletcher uses a unique structure to pose his math story problems.
-He calls them "3 Act Tasks" Take a look at the task, Dill 'er Up here: https://gfletchy.com/dill-er-up/ www.dpi.nc.gov/students-families/enhanced-opportunities/advanced-learningand-gifted-education
+He calls them "3 Act Tasks."
+Take a look at Dill 'er Up: https://gfletchy.com/dill-er-up/

-It takes 7 1⁄2 seconds to fill the small jar, but how long will it take to fill up all four?
+It takes 7 1⁄2 seconds to fill the small jar, but the question asks how long it will take to fill up all four.
 How could you break apart the size, or add up sizes multiple times to find the answer?
 Did you get the same answer shown in the video?
 Why or why not?